 When are people going to realize they are not giving anything to anybody?
 You’re placing a value on achievement at your event.
 You are valuing your first position.
 But if you don’t accord it a proper value, how can you expect others to?
 In today’s world of professional sports, if you’re not making $1 million for first prize in a major event you’re not taken seriously.

 Why do we think there is such an emphasis placed on the charity runners?
 Because that’s where the millions of dollars are!
 And that is a good thing.
 I’ve contributed to charity runners many times for friends and family.
 But just like tailgating is an important part of the American football experience, it isn’t the main purpose of the gathering.
 The game is.

-No, the runners, their managers, and the federations which were put in position to oversee the good health of same have no one to blame but themselves for the current state of the game.
-Way to go gang, you’ve managed to at least deeply wound the goose even before it got truly golden.
+No, the runners, their managers, and the federations which were put in the position to oversee the good health of same have no one to blame but themselves for the current state of the game.
+Way to go, gang, you’ve managed to at least deeply wound the goose even before it got truly golden.

 7 thoughts on “HEADING BACK TO BEEF STEW?”

 Presentation, presentation, presentation.
 Money follows class.
 The online streaming presentation of most running events is abysmally dreary – prime example being the USATF road mile championships.
 I paid my USATF-TV-Plus fees for low bandwidth that meant my screen showed blobs of vaguely runner-shaped items in strange motion.
 Long stretches of silence by an announcer who tried to fill dual roles of online and on-scene announcer.
 Sigh, and so on and on and on.

 If you don’t care enough to do it right, don’t expect companies to rush to pour money into your coffers.
 Now compare the Diamond League and any random event held at Eugene.
 It doesn’t take an enormous budget to get it right, as for example Plainfield North, IL high school track coach Tony Holler has proved over and over.
 (See “The Love Plant”: http://bit.ly/2q8zr0O.)